matplotlib/governance/deputy_project_leads.md

 - notifying down-stream packagers of the release
 - announcing the release (in coordination with the Community Manager)

-An individual may be the RM as more than one release series at the same time.
+An individual may be the RM for more than one release series at the same time.